Local H-Principles for Partial Holomorphic Relations: Applications

-If in addition $B$ is of finite type, then $\calR_{\CC-\operatorname{Cont}}(B)$ satisfy a $C^0$--dense, parametric and relative to parameter $h$--principle (holomorphic $h$--principle) for germs over any adapted skeleton that is weakly relative to (close to) domains properly attached to the skeleton. \end{theorem}
+If in addition $B$ is a Riemann surface or if it is of finite type, then $\calR_{\CC-\operatorname{Cont}}(B)$ satisfies a $C^0$--dense, parametric, and relative to parameter $h$--principle (holomorphic $h$--principle) for germs over any adapted skeleton that is weakly relative to domains properly attached to the skeleton. \end{theorem}

 Once again, the corresponding partial differential relation of contact forms in the smooth category is not ample.
 This is not the case of \emph{even-contact distributions}, the analogue of contact distributions in manifolds of even dimension.
-In this case, the corresponding partial differential relation is ample even for the smooth category.
-That ampleness yields to a full parametric and relative to parameter and domain $h$--principle for \emph{even-contact smooth manifolds} (see \cite{McDuff_even-contact}).
-Therefore, it is not surprising that the complex even-contact relation also satisfies the conditions of the main Theorems.
+For even-contact distributions, the corresponding partial differential relation is ample even in the smooth category.
+That ampleness yields a full parametric, and relative to parameter and domain $h$--principle for \emph{even-contact smooth manifolds} (see \cite{McDuff_even-contact}).
+Therefore, it is not surprising that the complex even-contact relation also satisfies the conditions of the Theorems that we have proven.
+Nevertheless let us also review that case as it will be useful for the study of Complex Engel distributions.

 \begin{definition} Let $B$ be a complex manifold of even dimension $2n+2$ and $L\to B$ be a holomorphic line bundle.
 We say that a holomorphic $1$--form $\alpha$ on $B$ with values in $L$ is a \emph{complex even-contact form} if